-There is evidence of the woodland being ancient, which means that the land has been wooded for at least 400 years.
-This is indicated by a number of flower species which are often found growing in woodland of this age.
+There is evidence that the main Wapley Bushes woodland is ancient, meaning that the land has been wooded for at least 400 years.
+This is indicated by a number of “indicator” flower species which are often found growing in woodland of this age.
 Among these are bluebells, dog’s mercury, wood anemone and yellow archangel.

 The woodland was left unmanaged for quite a long time, so the woodland canopy is made of fairly even-aged ash trees.
 The instability of this was seen during the storms of 1990 when areas in the middle of the wood were blown flat.

-To encourage a diverse structure, and age range of trees, different species have been planted in the gaps left by storms.
+To encourage a diverse structure and age range of trees, different species have been planted in the gaps left by storms.
 This also increases the variety of habitat for animals and plants.
-Ash, oak, field maple and a single crab apple are also found in the wood.
+Ash, oak, field maple, holly and a single crab apple are also found in the wood.
 The tall trees make a good nesting site for rooks, which can usually be seen or heard.
+Shrubs and small trees to look out for include elder, hawthorn, dogwood, holly and hazel.

 The scrub layer consists of dense thickets of privet, blackthorn and bramble.
 It is managed by cutting to prevent the wild flowers from being swamped and out-shaded and to allow the planted trees to grow in the gappy areas.
 Other areas of scrub are allowed to grow to provide cover for wildlife and nesting birds.

-The heart of the wooded area is the Ancient Woodland, which is many centuries old as shown by a range of “indicator species” such as ********* supported by documentary evidence.
+The heart of the wooded area is the Ancient Woodland.
 As you wander through the wood, notice how the ground flora changes.
-Damper areas attract ferns, and next to the seasonal stream you will find the rather rare loose-spiked wood sedge (and if you’re very lucky, a toad)
+Damper areas attract ferns such as male fern and hart’s-tongue fern, and next to the seasonal stream you will find the rather rare loose-spiked wood sedge (and if you’re very lucky, a toad)

-The Centenary Wood, which dates from 1994, lies between the Ancient Woodland and the Upper Meadow.
-This is a very special place when it snows – you can get away from the crowds sledging on the Lower Meadow, into a forest setting that looks like Narnia, where the only footprints apart from your own are the birds and the woodland creatures.
+The Centenary Wood lies between the Ancient Woodland and the Upper Meadow.
+This planting was undertaken as a community planting scheme on Mothers Day 1994.
+It is a very special place when it snows – you can get away from the crowds sledging on the Lower Meadow, into a forest setting that looks like Narnia, where the only footprints apart from your own are the birds and the woodland creatures.
+Unfortunately most of this area is semi-mature ash, which will have to e removed soon because of ash dieback disease.

 There is always something to see in the woods.
 For example in early autumn you can try to count the number of types of fruit – everything from the berries our local birds love to the dangling bunches of “keys” on the ash trees.
 There are many different types of fungi – some on the ground, and bracket fungi such as King Alfred’s Cakes and some which can grow to the size of dinner plates.